 As previously discussed in this report, there are numerous new development proposals for properties situated in the subject's district, including some involving properties in the same zoning district as the subject.
 None of the proposed development sites in the subject's zoning district has recently sold and closed escrow in an arm's-length transaction.
-However, several parcels are reported to be under contract for sale.
-All of those parcels would be sold to the same developer.
-The prospective grantee declined to provide information related to the sale contracts and the prospective grantors or representatives thereof with whom we were able to speak all declined to comment.
+However, several parcels are reported to be under contract for sale (including but not limited to all three of the subject parcels).
+Most of those parcels would be sold to the same developer.
+That prospective grantee declined to provide information related to the sale contracts and the prospective grantors or representatives thereof with whom we were able to speak all declined to comment.
 If that information had been available, the data may have affected the assignment results.
 Still, we should note that any such purchase agreements or options would not match the valuation scenarios analyzed in this report under the appraisal instructions.
+For this assignment, the valuation scenarios presume that the subject property is fully entitled but in fact no entitlements are place.
+The prospective developer is taking on the expense, effort, and time associated with obtaining entitlements.